 Cutover has also been used by a global retailer with $3.7bn in revenues to update its critical technology systems.
 They needed to upgrade their major systems while eliminating as far as possible the risk of a system outage.
 Before using Cutover they were facing the possibility of a multi-week outage, but through improved coordination and better simulation capability, the preparation time and outage time were significantly reduced.

-ERP system upgrades are one of the most high-risk IT system changes, but Cutover can help to reduce the level of risk, cost and time needed for a successful upgrade.
-Pre-event run-throughs are more dynamic and useful in the Cutover tool than running through a list on a spreadsheet.
-Collaborative planning and execution across geographically diverse teams is made simple because they are all working on a single plan on one collaborative platform.
+ERP system upgrades are one of the most high-risk IT system changes, but Cutover can help to reduce the level of risk, cost, and time needed for a successful upgrade.
+Pre-event run-throughs are more dynamic and useful in Cutover than running through a list on a spreadsheet.
+Collaborative planning and execution across a mix of remote and colocated teams is made simple because they are all working on a single plan on one collaborative platform.
 Cutover also provides visibility and context to keep everyone on the same page and working on the latest information.